c-bata/goptuna/README.md

 $ go get -u github.com/c-bata/goptuna
 ```

-## Usage
+## Goptuna is easy to use!

+Goptuna supports Define-by-Run style API like Optuna.
+You can dynamically construct the search spaces.

 <table><tr><td valign="top" width="50%">

 ## 5 steps to use Goptuna.

-Goptuna supports Define-by-Run style API like Optuna.
-You can dynamically construct the search spaces.

 1. Define an objective function we want to minimize.
 1. Define the search space of the input values.